 Service Description What You Pay Eye care Medically necessary eye care related to specific medical conditions, including but not limited to diabetic retinopathy, glaucoma, cataracts, and other diseases and infections of the eye.
 Routine eye care, such as vision screenings (including refraction), is not covered by this plan.
 Some routine eye care may be considered preventive for individuals under the age of 18.
 Please contact Collective Health's Member Advocate team for more information on the specific procedure and diagnosis codes that comprise your preventive benefits.
 Services and supplies are covered based on what care you receive and who provides it (for example, medical equipment or outpatient surgery).
 Family planning Coverage for preventive contraceptives includes prescription barrier methods, prescription female condoms, generic hormonal methods, implanted devices, and emergency contraception.
 Coverage for non-preventive contraceptives includes male sterilization.
 Termination of pregnancy (including elective abortion) is covered.
-Preventive contraceptive services (generic)In-network:Fully covered (the plan pays 100%).
-You do not have to meet your deductible first.Out-of-network:You'll owe the full cost of this service until you've met your deductible.
-After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.Non-preventive covered birth control services Covered based on what care you receive and where (for example, a brand-name prescription, OB/GYN appointment, or outpatient surgery).
+Preventive contraceptive services (generic) In-network: Fully covered (the plan pays 100%).
+You do not have to meet your deductible first.
+Out-of-network: You'll owe the full cost of this service until you've met your deductible.
+After that, you pay 40% of the allowed amount; the plan pays the remainder of the allowed amount.
+Non-preventive covered birth control services Covered based on what care you receive and where (for example, a brand-name prescription, OB/GYN appointment, or outpatient surgery).
 Fertility Coverage for fertility is provided through Progyny.
-Progyny's SMART Cycles allow individuals a full suite of fertility treatment options, which include: Medical treatment In-network: You'll owe the full cost of this service until you've met your deductible.
+Progyny's SMART Cycles allow individuals a full suite of fertility treatment options, which include: > Consultation at a credentialed Progyny network provider.
+Medical treatment In-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 10% of the cost; the plan pays the rest.
 Out-of-network: Not covered.

 Service Description What You Pay Diagnostic tests, ultrasounds, IUI, IVF cycle management, retrieval, ICSI, embryo assessment and transfer.
 PGS (pre-implantation genetic screening) to ensure embryo viability.
 Access to telephonic advice.
 Egg and semen freezing, up to 1 year of storage.
 Surrogacy and Adoption consultation.
-In addition to fertility-specific benefits, this plan provides coverage for the diagnosis and treatment of underlying medical conditions (such as endometriosis) that also cause infertility; these treatments are covered outside of your fertility benefits allowance.
+In addition to fertility-specific benefits, this plan provides coverage for the diagnosis and treatment of underlying medical conditions (such as endometriosis) that also cause infertility; these treatments are covered outside of your fertility benefits and do not count against your fertility benefits allowance.
 The plan has a lifetime maximum of 2 Progyny SMART Cycles per member for fertility benefits, subject to all applicable plan copay, coinsurance, and deductible requirements.
 You must contact Progyny to confirm eligibility and authorize your services prior to treatment.
 You must utilize a Progyny Network Provider to access your benefit.
 To begin your fertility treatment plan, please contact Progyny at (833) 838-5852.
 Pharmaceutical therapy The cost will depend on the type of drug.
 See the "Pharmacy Benefits" section below.
-Foot care Exams by podiatrists, foot care associated with metabolic or peripheral-vascular disease (including related to diabetes), and custom- made foot orthotics, when prescribed by a physician.
+Foot care Exams by podiatrists, foot care associated with metabolic or peripheral-vascular disease (including related to diabetes), and custommade foot orthotics, when prescribed by a physician.
 Pedicures, spa treatments, and cosmetic treatment of corns, calluses, or toenails are not covered.
-Podiatrist visit In-network: You pay a \$40 copay per visit; the plan pays the rest.
-You do not have to meet your deductible first (and your copay doesn't apply to your deductible).
+Podiatrist visit In-network: You'll owe the full cost of this service until you've met your deductible.
+After that, you pay 15% of the cost; the plan pays the rest.
 Out-of-network: You'll owe the full cost of this service until you've met your deductible.
-After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.
+After that, you pay 40% of the allowed amount; the plan pays the remainder of the allowed amount.